preity-singh/cse15l-lab-reports/lab3.md

   }
 ```
 * Before, the code was assigning elements from the newly created array to the original array, not the other way around.
 The original method was not changing `newArray` and instead replacing every index in `arr` with a 0 and returning `arr` instead of `newArray`.

+# Part 2
+* command
+* input
+* what it's doing and why it's useful
+* There should be two examples each for four different command-line options.

+`grep`